-Zeebrugge, the seaport of Bruges, is one of the world’s foremost roll-on/roll-off ports, where nearly 40 million tons of goods are transshipped annually.
+Zeebrugge, the seaport of Bruges, is one of the world’s foremost roll-on/roll-off ports, where 47 million tons of goods are transshipped in 2020.
 The coastal port is also a container port.
 A new container service was recently launched from New Zealand and Peru.
 The offering of both intra-European and intercontinental services is what makes Zeebrugge such an important access port to the European markets.

 The port also offers almost 20 intra-European ferry services to destinations in the UK, Ireland, Scandinavia, the Baltic region, Russia and Southern Europe.
 The extensive range of ferry services and intercontinental container services, together with an inland waterway, railway and road network, make Zeebrugge an ideal location to establish distribution centres.
 Zeebrugge is therefore more than just a maritime crossroads; the North Sea port has grown into an ultramodern logistics platform completely at the service of the European and intercontinental markets.